cspr-rad/actus-spec/spec/main.typ

 #examples("day")

-== Time of day
+== Second of day <type_SecondOfDay>

-A time of day is represented as an unsigned integral number of seconds since the start of the day.
+A second of day is represented as an unsigned integral number of seconds since the start of the day.
 This number must be between $0$ and $86399$ ($24 dot 60 dot 60$).

-A time of day is specified in the form #raw("HH:MM:SS").
+A second of day is specified in the form #raw("HH:MM:SS").

-#examples("time-of-day")
+#examples("second-of-day")

-== Local datetime <type_LocalDatetime>
+== Local second <type_LocalSecond>

-A datetime is a tuple of a day and a time of day.
+A datetime is a tuple of a day and a second of day.

-A time of day is specified in the form #raw("YYYY-MM-DD HH:MM:SS").
+A second of day is specified in the form #raw("YYYY-MM-DD HH:MM:SS").

-#examples("local-date-time")
+#examples("local-second")

 == Timezone offset